khawla12-op/Footbal_Analytics_with_DL_CV/README.md

 3. **Tactical Map Representation**:
 Visualize player and ball positions on a tactical map, which helps in understanding the game's dynamics.
 4. **Ball Movement Tracking**:
-Track the ball’s movement throughout the game and calculate meaningful statistics such as ball possession rates.
+Track the ball’s movement throughout the game and calculate meaningful statistics
 6. **Object Tracking Statistics**:
 Generate statistics such as:
    - Ball possession rate.